cuijiyao01/docker-k8s-training/agenda-day2-3-kubernetes.md

   * etcd
   * kube-proxy
   * kubectl
-  * yaml & json
+  * yaml & json + basic structure of k8s resources
 * Exercise - kubectl basics
-  * use kubectl to query information
+  * use kubectl to query information about the cluster

 ## Core concepts
 * Entities part 1
   * namespaces
   * pods - schedule, describe, logs, exec
+  * liveness & readiness probes
 * Exercise
   * schedule a pod in your own namespace
   * get logs from your pod